 Do we Recommend IC Markets UK?

-We consider IC Markets safe for trading because they are licenced by ASIC, a Tier-1 financial regulator, and CySEC a Tier-2 financial regulator.
+While IC Markets is not regulated in the UK, they are licensed by ASIC, a Tier-1 financial regulator, and CySEC a Tier-2 financial regulator.
 Although other brokers are regulated in the UK with good trading conditions.
+It is best to avoid them because they are not regulated in the UK and the regulations in other countries will not cover the UK traders.

 However, IC Markets have moderate spreads and swap fees, offers commission-free trading on some account, and charges zero dormant account fees.
 They also process deposits relatively faster than some brokers.

 The customer support of IC Markets is good, they have 24/7 live chat and responsive email and phone support for 6 days (Sundays to Fridays).

 The website of IC Markets is easy to navigate and has details about the account types, fees, trading conditions, and other information that clients might have.
 The FAQ section of their website is highly informative.
 You can visit their website to see if the conditions match your needs, you can also chat with their support to answer any questions you have.